h00701350103/Oxygen-Not-Included_Mods/README.md

 # jakkdl's Oxygen Not Included mods

 ## Emptera Fork/Void [WIP]
+**The Care Package Manager config was incorrectly uploaded and is currently unavailable.
+Mod unusable unless you write your own or use debug.**
 This is a fork of Pholith's very good Emptera mod: https://steamcommunity.com/sharedfiles/filedetails/?id=1825146346 and inspired my the Minecraft mod Skyblock and Factorio's Seablock.

 A custom config for the mod Care Package Manager is supplied, and is *required* in order to gain access to further resources and establish a sustainable base.
 Link: https://steamcommunity.com/sharedfiles/filedetails/?id=1833878154